HoGentTIN/linux-training-hogent/modules/working_with_directories/030_directories_theory.md

 A frequently used option with ls is `-a` to show all files.
 Showing all files means including the `hidden files`.
-When a file name on a Linux file system starts with a dot, it is considered a `hidden file` and it doesn\'t show up in regular file listings.
+When a file name on a Linux file system starts with a dot, it is considered a `hidden file` and it doesn't show up in regular file listings.

     student@linux:~$ ls
     allfiles.txt  dmesg.txt  services  stuff  summer.txt